Learn here about common comorbidity and what it means when it comes to substance use disorder.

 Comorbidity can be a difficult topic to process, and it can lead to several questions.
-If you have inquiries, feel free to reach out to our team at Blueprints for Recovery.
+If you have inquiries, feel free to reach out to our team at The PAC Program.

 High blood pressure can be a comorbidity.
 High blood pressure can cause issues with the cardiovascular system.
 If this issue is mixed with other comorbidities such as alcohol use disorder, it can lead to fatal consequences.
 For high blood pressure to be a comorbidity, it must co-exist or come shortly after another comorbidity.

 Symptoms can vary when it comes to comorbidity.
 Normally, a person that is struggling with two disorders will experience side effects of both simultaneously.
 Many times, a person might know of one thing they are struggling with (substance use disorder, obesity, depression, etc.) and will learn they have a comorbidity when they seek medical attention or treatment.